Superior Dome

 The Superior Dome is a domed stadium on the campus of Northern Michigan University (NMU) in Marquette, Michigan, United States.
 It opened as the "world’s largest wooden dome" on September 14, 1991, and is home to the Northern Michigan Wildcats football, women's lacrosse, and women's track and field teams, the NMU Wildcat marching band, and hosts a variety of other campus and community events.

-The dome is 143 ft tall, has a diameter of 536 ft, covers an area of 5.1 acres and has a volume of 16,135,907 cubic feet.
+The dome is 143 ft tall, has a diameter of 536 ft, covers an area of 5.1 acres and has a volume of 16,135,907 cuft.
 It is a geodesic dome constructed with 781 Douglas fir beams and 108.5 mi of fir decking and is designed to support snow up to 60 psf and withstand 80 mph winds.
 It has a permanent seating capacity of 8,000 people, though the building can hold as many as 16,000 people.
 The 2010 edition of Guinness World Records listed it as the fifth-largest dome and largest wooden dome in the world.